Centreon-Community/centreon-newtest/doc/en/installation/index.rst

 Daemon location
 ```````````````

-The "centreon-newtestd" daemon should be installed on Centreon Central server.
+The "centreon-newtestd" daemon must be installed on Centreon Central server.
 Minimal used ressources are :

 * RAM : 128 MB.
 * CPU : it depends the number of newtest scenarios.